openebs/openebs/contribute/design/1.x/cstor/zcmd-operation.md

 ## Motivation

-- Zpool and ZFS command execution via CSP custom resource
+- Zpool and ZFS command execution via CSP custom resource is one of the use case where migration job needs to execute zpool commands even if user has tighten the RBAC rules(Here example: Not allowing other process to exec into cStor pool pods).

 ### Goals